status-im/swarms/ideas/313-sticker-market.md

 `Timing`: wrap on 21/12

 `References`: LINE & Kakao are two of the best sticker markets.
 Looking at these two alone can give ample guidance on great sticker market UX.
+Telegram another worthy reference.

 `Initial stories to inform technical research`:
 - As a user, I want to view and select stickers from my stickers within a chat.